Genusbiz/docs/developers/how-to/report-an-error.md

 * Make sure your Genus Apps version is up to date, and that all underlying or connected software also is up to date.
 * Provide the exact date and time the error occurred.
 * Provide the address (URL) to your solution and the user name of the user who experienced the error.
-* Check event logs on your Genus App Services server.
+* Check event logs on your Genus Services server.
 Attach any relevant events from the logs to your error report.
 * If you are using Genus Desktop, make sure to check event logs on your Windows 10 computer.
 * If you have more than one error, create one report per error.